 article 19 TRANSPORTATION FEE

 20 Demand Fee.
-Each Month during the term hereof, Shipper shall pay to Transporter an amount (the “Demand Fee”) equal to the product of the following values applicable to each Receipt Point reflected in Exhibit A: (i) the Transport Fee for each Receipt Point selected for the applicable Year, times (ii) the Maximum Quantity for such Receipt Point, times (iii) the number of Days in that Month.
+Each Month during the term hereof, Shipper shall pay to Transporter for transportation service provided under this Agreement, the Demand Fee (hereafter defined) less the amount invoiced by Transporter for transportation service during the corresponding month under the Interruptible 311 Gas Transportation Agreement.
+For purposes of this Agreement, the term “Demand Fee” shall equal the product of the following values applicable to each Receipt Point reflected in Exhibit A.II.: (i) the Transport Fee shown on Exhibit A.II. for each Receipt Point selected for the applicable Year, times (ii) the Maximum Quantity for such Receipt Point, times (iii) the number of Days in that Month.
 The entire Demand Fee shall be due and payable for each Month, on the day and in the manner set forth in Section 15.1, regardless of the quantity of Gas scheduled to be received, transported or delivered by Transporter for Shipper hereunder during such Month.
 If a Receipt Point and/or its corresponding Maximum Point Quantity is modified for the next Year or any subsequent Year, the Demand Fee shall be recalculated as required to reflect said change.

-21 Demand Fee Reduction.
+21 Sales Transaction Demand Fee Credit.
 The Parties acknowledge that the Master Firm Purchase/Sale Agreement has been entered into contemporaneously with this Agreement.
 In the event that Shipper and Transporter enter into a Transaction Agreement under the Master Firm Purchase/Sale Agreement providing for the sale by Transporter to Shipper of Gas at the Delivery Point (hereafter a “Substitute Sales Transaction”), Shipper may elect to have any volumes of Gas delivered under the Substitute Sales Transaction applied to a reduction of the Demand Fee that would otherwise be payable.

 22 Overrun Fee.
 In addition to the Demand Fee payable by Shipper hereunder each Month, Shipper shall pay Transporter a fee for each MMBtu of Gas received hereunder at the Receipt Points in excess of the Maximum Daily Transportation Overrun (the “Overrun Fee”).
-The Overrun Fee for each MMBtu of gas transported hereunder shall beeach the Transport Fee corresponding to the Receipt Point at such overrun Gas was delivered to Transporter.
+The Overrun Fee for each MMBtu of gas transported hereunder shall be the Transport Fee corresponding to the Receipt Point at which such overrun Gas was delivered to Transporter.

 23 Fuel.
 The Parties acknowledge that the Demand Fee and Overrun Fee payable by Shipper hereunder each Month include of all charges necessary to compensate Transporter for fuel and unaccounted for losses.